tipragot/godot-iroh/README.md

 ## Usage

-This plugin allows you to establish peer-to-peer multiplayer connections in Godot without relying on a centralized server.
-It uses a host to initialize the connection, leveraging the power of [Iroh](https://www.iroh.computer/).
+This plugin allows you to establish peer-to-peer multiplayer connections in Godot without relying on a centralized server, leveraging the power of [Iroh](https://www.iroh.computer/).

 ### Starting a Server